-There are many other Python packages that may come in handy, but this gives you an idea.
+There are many other Python packages that may come in handy, but this gives you an idea of what’s out there.
 Now, on to scikit-learn.
-Scikit-learn offers a wealth of different models for regression and classification (as well as unsupervised learning), but, conveniently, the syntax for using them is consistent.
+Scikit-learn offers a wealth of different models for various tasks, but, conveniently, the syntax for using them is consistent.
 In this section, we will illustrate model syntax using a logistic regression model.
 Logistic regression, despite its name, is actually a classification model.
-This is one of the simplest (and therefore most important) classification models.
-We will go through the mathematical details of how logistic regression works, later.
+This is one of the simplest, and therefore most important, classification models.
+In the next chapter, we will go through the mathematical details of how logistic regression works.
 Until then, you can simply think of it as a black box that can learn from labeled data, then make predictions.

-Earlier, we became familiar with the concept of training an algorithm on data, so that you might use this trained model to then make predictions on new data.
+From the first chapter, you should be familiar with the concept of training an algorithm on labeled data, so that you might use this trained model to then make predictions on new data.
 Scikit-learn encapsulates these core functionalities in the .fit method for training models, and the .predict method for making predictions.
 Because of the consistent syntax, you can call .fit and .predict on any scikit-learn model from linear regression to classification trees.

 The first step is to choose some model, in this example a logistic regression, and instantiate it from the class provided by scikit-learn.
 This means you are taking the blueprint of the model that scikit-learn makes available to you and creating a useful object out of it.
 You can train this object on your data, and then save it to disk for later use.
 The following snippets can be used to perform this task.
 The first step is to import the class: